 - two years of the same foreign language

 - three additional units in any of the above areas, for a minimum of 16 units

 *Classes at the Honors or Advanced Placement level are highly recommended.

-A successful candidate for admission to Saint Mary’s will not only meet the coursework requirements listed above, but she will also have strong standardized test scores (ACT and/or SAT); leadership qualities; a commitment to her passions outside the classroom; and the support of her counselors or teachers for admittance.
+A successful candidate for admission to Saint Mary’s will not only meet the coursework requirements listed above, but she will also have strong standardized ACT and/or SAT test scores (unless applying test-optional); leadership qualities; a commitment to her passions outside the classroom; and the support of her counselors or teachers for admittance.

 As you navigate your way through the admission process, we invite you to meet with or contact your admission counselor if you have any questions or concerns.